 There are only a handful of billionaires in the whole wide world and there is a strong reason as to why.
-Being a billionaire does not happen overnight but through the consistent discipline of forming good habits which bring success.
+Being a billionaire does not happen overnight but through the consistent discipline of forming good habits that bring success.
 Success comes at a price which most people are not willing to pay.

 All ultra-successful people are disciplined in spending their time productively, working hard and smart, improving themselves and learning new things, especially from their failures.

-In this article we are going to learn 3 Shocking Habits of Billionaires by looking at habits of billionaires such as Mark Zuckerberg, Michael Korrs, Steve Jobbs, Ellon Musk, Serge Brin, Jeff Bezos and Azim Premji
+In this article, we are going to learn 3 Shocking Habits of Billionaires by looking at habits of billionaires such as Mark Zuckerberg, Michael Korrs, Steve Jobbs, Ellon Musk, Serge Brin, Jeff Bezos, and Azim Premji

 Also read: 12 Shocking Habits of Successful People

-On your path to success you are going to need to make countless important, difficult and overwhelmingly complicated decisions that may just make or break your entire future.
+On your path to success, you are going to need to make countless important, difficult and overwhelmingly complicated decisions that may just make or break your entire future.

 When you run into one of these life-changing scenarios, you are going to want to dedicate all of your time and effort to thinking through your options as thoroughly as possible.
 You want to be at the top of your game every single day ensuring that your eye is always on the ball.